giry-dev/mangrove-docs/docs/developers/SDK/guides/sell-and-buy-orders.md

 ---
-description: Using the API to pass taker orders on a Mangrove market.
+description: Using the API to pass market orders on a Mangrove market.
 sidebar_position: 4
 ---